bitatomy/melon/README.md

 it's created for the first time.
 As such, you should implement onResume() to initialize components that you release during onPause() and perform any other initializations that must occur each time the activity enters the Resumed state (such as begin animations and initialize components only used while the activity has user focus).

+## onDestroy()

+* While the activity's first lifecycle callback is onCreate(), its very last callback is onDestroy().
+The system calls this method on your activity as the final signal that your activity instance is being completely removed from the system memory.
+* Most apps don't need to implement this method because local class references are destroyed with the activity and your activity should perform most cleanup during onPause() and onStop().
+However, if your activity includes background threads that you created during onCreate() or other long-running resources that could potentially leak memory if not properly closed, you should kill them during onDestroy().
+* Note: The system calls onDestroy() after it has already called onPause() and onStop() in all situations except one:
+    * when you call finish() from within the onCreate() method.
+In some cases, such as when your activity operates as a temporary decision maker to launch another activity, you might call finish() from within onCreate() to destroy the activity.
+In this case, the system immediately calls onDestroy() without calling any of the other lifecycle methods.

 # License